 Our dedicated placement team will help you find and apply for placements.
 A series of industrial visits and events will assist in your search.
 In recent years our students have had placements at leading companies and research organisations such as:

-You will be assigned an industrial supervisor, who is an employee of the company, and an academic supervisor from the department; both will support and monitor your progress through your placement year.
+You will be assigned an industrial supervisor, who is an employee of the company, and an academic supervisor from the School; both will support and monitor your progress through your placement year.